antzGames/OpenVAT-for-Godot/README.md

 enabling engines and DCCs to semalessly play back complex animated deformation as vertex offsets on GPU via low-cost vertex shaders.
 OpenVAT GitHub: https://github.com/sharpen3d/openvat

-In addition a easy to use new `OpenVATVATMultiMeshInstance3D` node is provided for easy instanced animation support, with auto OpenVAT configuration importing.
+In addition, a new, easy to use `OpenVATVATMultiMeshInstance3D` node is provided for instanced animation support, with auto OpenVAT configuration importing.

 ## Preview